 4. Consider updating your sales model and commission structure

 Every company will be different.
 However, with retention set to eclipse acquisition in importance within a usage-based pricing model, your reps should be compensated appropriately.
 This means you need to compensate them past the acquisition stage alone.
 Reps should be incentivized and rewarded for locking customers into further contracts.
-In other words, for getting them to come back to your company’s products or services time and time again.
+In other words, to get them to come back to your company’s products or services time and time again.

 5. Predict unpredictability.